root-project/root/.github/ISSUE_TEMPLATE/improvement_report.md

 ## Optional: share how it could be improved
 <!--
-If you already have an idea what we could then please tell us.
+If you already have an idea what we could improve, then please tell us.
 -->

 ## To Reproduce